Accessing Consent in JavaScript (SDK)

 - Supported events:

-change: Fired when the user modifies their preferences and only if consent has already been provided.firstConsent: Fired only the very first time that the user expresses their choice of consent (accept/reject).consent: Fired the very first time the user expresses their choice of consent — just likefirstConsent— but also on every subsequent page load.
+change: Fired when the user modifies their preferences and only if consent has already been provided.firstConsent: Fired only the very first time that the user expresses their choice of consent (accept/reject).consent: Fired the very first time the user expresses their choice of consent — just likefirstConsent— but also on every subsequent page load.close: Fired when the consent modal is dismissed via the close button.

 Example: